Melanie Jonas: Storylines

 Melanie is both elated and confused to learn that Daniel Jonas (a doctor at the hospital) is her father, and later, it is revealed that Carly Manning is her mother (she was conceived during an affair they had many years ago) and that Trent isn't even blood-related to her.
 Melanie developed a deep friendship with Maggie Horton, whom she viewed as a mother.
 She became instantly well acquainted to her new parents.
 Nathan and Melanie kissed and fell in love during her engagement, however they were never physical.
 They planned to run away before her marriage to Phillip, but she stayed true to her commitments.
-On the day of her wedding, her mother's stalker (who was seeking revenge on Carly for killing her husband, who was Vivian's son, in self-defense) Vivian Alamain (Louise Sorel) (who had befriended and manipulated Melanie to kill her to get revenge on Carly) poisoned her comb.
+On the day of her wedding, her mother's stalker (who was seeking revenge on Carly for killing her husband, who was Vivian's nephew, in self-defense) Vivian Alamain (Louise Sorel) (who had befriended and manipulated Melanie to kill her to get revenge on Carly) poisoned her comb.
 She was fine, and Vivian's plans to allow Carly to watch her daughter die failed.
 However, Carly shoots Vivian, but Melanie jumps in the way (protecting Vivian, whom she assumed was on her side).
 Melanie slipped into a brief coma.
 Vivian tries to kill Melanie in the hospital, and Melanie tells Vivian her life story, which touches Vivian who relents.
 Melanie and Phillip are married and Vivian shifts her attention from Melanie to Carly.

 When Phillip sees Melanie and Nathan together (they were not physical, just passionately holding each other), he goes to his former flame and Daniel's fiancée, Chloe Lane, and they have sex.
 It was later revealed that Chloe was pregnant.
 She goes through her pregnancy with the knowledge that the baby has two possible fathers.
 After the child is born, Phillip is revealed as the father.
 Melanie left him and ended their marriage, despite briefly tricking him into thinking she loved him to take away his and Chloe's baby, Parker, with encouragement from his own mother, Kate DiMera who despised Chloe.
 She is pregnant with Phillip's child, but loses the baby during an altercation with Stephanie.
 She briefly dates Nathan, however he leaves, thinking they can never be together due to the hassle already caused.
 Melanie dates Dario, Rafe Hernandez's brother, who leaves town, devastating Melanie.
 Melanie kisses her best friend Abigail Deveraux's boyfriend, Chad DiMera.
 The two have a fling which upsets Abigail.
 Later after Abigail has moved on, Gabi Hernandez develops feelings for Chad as well.
 In order to get Chad all to herself Gabi hires a man to kidnap Melanie, who takes her down into the DiMera tunnels causing an explosion that almost killed Jack Deveraux, because of the experience Melanie leaves town in 2012, to join her mother Carly in Europe.